MicrosoftDocs/Advertising-docs/BingAds/hotel-service/manage-hotel-campaigns.md

 ### Listing hotels

 By default, when you request a list of hotels in a hotel group, the API returns a maximum of 1,000 hotels.
 To determine the total number of hotels in the hotel group, use the [$count](./reference.md#count-param) query parameter.
 To specify the number of hotels to return, use the [$top](./reference.md#top-param) query parameter.
 The maximum number of hotels that you can request in single call is 5,000.
-If your hotel group contains more than 5,000 hotels, use the $top and [$skip](./reference.md#skip-param) query parameters to page through all hotels.
+If your hotel group contains more than 5,000 hotels, use the $top and [$skip](./reference.md#skip-param) query parameters to page through the hotels.

+> [!NOTE]
+> You should use the $top and $skip query parameters to page through hotels in a UI experience only.
+To get all of your hotels, use the [Reporting](reporting.md) feature to download your hotels.
+>
+> - /SubAccounts('{subAccountId}')/Hotels
+> - /SubAccounts('<subaccountid>')/HotelGroups('<hotelgroupid>')/Hotels
+> - SubAccounts('{subAccountId}')/Ungrouped

 To get the first 1,000 hotels in a hotel group, send the following request.